Carrot

 Flavor Profile

-Natural sugars become more pronounced when cooked, creating a caramel-like sweetness
+Natural sugars become more pronounced when carrots are raw or lightly cooked, with caramelized sweetness developing when roasted

 Seasonality

-Late summer through fall (August-October in Northern Hemisphere)
+Late summer through fall (August-November in Northern Hemisphere)

-Year-round in most developed markets due to storage and global cultivation
+Year-round in most markets due to long storage life and global cultivation

 Best Months